Tuminha/snow_in_basel/README.md

 - **🌡️ 22 weather features** - Temperature trends, precipitation patterns, seasonal indicators
 - **🛡️ High recall design** - Built to catch snow events rather than avoid false alarms
 - **📊 25 years of data** - Trained on comprehensive Basel weather history (2000-2025)

+## 📊 Data Source & License

+This model uses historical weather observations obtained via the **Meteostat API** for Basel (47.5584° N, 7.5733° E).

+**Data License:** Meteostat data is provided under **CC BY-NC 4.0**.
+Please attribute Meteostat when using or redistributing derived outputs and do not redistribute raw datasets for commercial purposes.
+See [Meteostat's terms](https://dev.meteostat.net/terms.html) for details.

 ## 🏗️ How I Built This